sdg002/AzureTrials/arm-template-python-flask-webapp/readme.md

 # Link to source code
 The accompanying source code can be found in this [Github repository](https://github.com/sdg002/AzureTrials/tree/main/arm-template-python-flask-webapp).
 I have used `VS Code` for developing both the Flask app and the PowerShell scripts neccessary to deploy the ARM templates

-## Debugging the Flask App
+#### Debugging the Flask App
-??
+The folder `400-create-hello-world-flask-app-manually` implements a very basic and a functioning Flask web application.
+I have followed the [guidance from Microsoft](https://code.visualstudio.com/docs/python/tutorial-flask) to get started with `VS Code` and `Flask`.

-## Debugging the "Infrastructure as Code"
+#### Debugging the "Infrastructure as Code"
-??
+All IaC should be easily debuggable.
+With that in mind I have used PowerShell scripts which deploy the ARM template squentially.
+You will need to have a moderately recent edition of `PowerShell Core`